A PUBLIC SERVANT FOR ATLANTIC COUNTY

 I know what it's like to work hard to get an education.

-Five years ago, my family endured the greatest tragedy, the loss of our son, Duncan.
+In 2014, my family endured the greatest tragedy, the loss of our son, Duncan.
 Struggles related to opioid addiction, mental illness, and finally, death have resulted in a strength I didn’t know I had.
 If I could go through that and still get out of bed in the morning, there is nothing that I am afraid to undertake or challenge on someone’s behalf.
 I thank my husband and son, both called Brian, and family with their support that makes this new direction possible.

 I know what it's like to deal with addiction and mental health issues because my family suffered the ultimate price.